Goals of Web Security

 DDoS Mitigation

-- Look for patterns in trafic and filter out that pattern
+- Look for patterns in traffic and filter out that pattern

 - Specific requests/endpoints/paths?